95% of our 35,000 daily decisions are taken subconsciously by our system 1

 - Identify the most likely bias to affect the decisions selected and their general effect on the process

-- Decide on a new practice that either removes the bias from the equation or counter-effects the bias
+- Decide on a new practice that either removes the bias from the equation or counters the bias

-This was part 2 on our book, Decision Strategy.
+This was the short version of chapter 2 on our book, Decision Strategy.
 Next week we will look at how our availability bias prevents us from bringing all key data to strategic decisions and what to do about it – stay tuned!